Maribel Flores: College career

 Flores led the USC Trojans with 6 goals and had 5 assists in 18 games (13 starts) in her freshman season in 2023.
 She helped the Trojans place third in the Pac-12 Conference, behind UCLA and Stanford, in what was the conference's final year, and reach the second round of the NCAA tournament.
 She was named the Pac-12 Freshman of the Year, third-team All-Pac-12, and second-team Freshman Best XI by TopDrawerSoccer.
 She missed the start of her sophomore season while at the 2024 FIFA U-20 Women's World Cup before returning to make 15 appearances off the bench in 2024.
 USC topped the Big Ten Conference and reached the quarterfinals of the NCAA tournament, falling to Wake Forest on penalties.
-She was named first-team Big Ten and the Big Ten Midfielder of the Year as a junior in 2025.
+She started all 17 games and scored 9 goals as a junior in 2025, being named first-team Big Ten, second-team All-American, and the Big Ten Midfielder of the Year.
+After three seasons at USC, she decided to go professional and give up her remaining year of college eligibility.

+Club career

+In January 2026, Flores signed her first professional contract with Portuguese club Braga through 2027.